Prunus angustifolia: Taxonomy

 American plum (Prunus americana Marsh.) hybridizes naturally with P. angustifolia to produce P. × orthosepala Koehne.

+The specific epithet, angustifolia, refers to the plant's narrow leaves.

 Distribution and habitat

 P. angustifolia is widespread across much of the eastern and central United States from Florida west as far as New Mexico and California, north to Nebraska, Illinois, and New Jersey, with a few isolated populations in northern Michigan.

 The species grows in dry and sandy soils, such as open woodlands, woodland edges, forest openings, savannahs, prairies, plains, meadows, pastures, and roadsides.
+They are often found growing wild along highways, especially in the southern U.S.

 It is listed by the U.S. Department of Agriculture as an endangered species in the state of New Jersey.

 Ecology

 It is used by many species as a larval host, including the black-waved flannel moth, the blinded sphinx, the cecropia moth, the coral hairstreak, the elm sphinx, the hummingbird clearwing moth, the imperial moth, the Io moth, the polyphemus moth, the promethea silkmoth, the red-spotted purple, the small-eyed sphinx, the spring azure, the striped hairstreak, and the tiger swallowtail.

-The fruit is eaten by various animals, and the foliage provides cover for nesting sites.
+Cultivation

+A ripe Methley plum, a hybrid of P. salicina and P. cerasifera.
+A common parent in Auburn University plum releases, along with P. angustifolia.

+The species was originally cultivated by Native Americans before the arrival of Europeans.

+Chickasaw plums tend to bloom early in the spring before many other plants bloom, and require very little maintenance; as a result, they are often used in ornamental horticulture.

+Chickasaw plum is sometimes grown for fruit production.
+In this instance, it is often hybridized with the related P. salicina (Japanese plum) for improved traits such as fruit size.
+These hybrids frequently have superior disease resistance required for growing plums in the disease-heavy southeastern U.S. Some known plum varieties with Chickasaw plum parentage are: